 Teenage years shape us and you will remember them forever.
 By taking on some jobs during school terms and holidays, you could challenge yourself and improve both personally and professionally.
 Aside from earning money while pursuing your studies, those jobs will help you build your confidence and résumé and get the job you want in the future.
 However, before accepting any job offer, read up on the child labor laws and/or consult your parents or legal guardian, teachers, or career counselors.
 Thanks to their experience, they will be able to give valuable advice and highlight what you should watch out for when looking for places that hire at 14 and 15, online jobs for 14- and 15-year-olds, and many more.
-Read about the best jobs for young people not yet reached the legal age to do whatever that interests them.
+Read about the best jobs for 14 and 15 year olds or those who have yet to reach the legal age to do whatever interests them.

 How to make money as a 14- & 15-year-olds?